Takashima Station

 Takashima Station (高島駅, Takashima-eki) is a passenger railway station located in Naka-ku, in the city of Okayama, Okayama Prefecture, Japan.
 It is operated by West Japan Railway Company (JR West).

 Lines

-Takashima Station is served by the San'yō Main Line an is 138.9 km from the starting of the Sanyo Main Line at Kōbe Station.
+Takashima Station is served by the San'yō Main Line and is 138.9 km from the starting of the Sanyo Main Line at Kōbe Station.
 It is also served by trains of the Akō Line, which continue past the nominal terminus of that line at Higashi-Okayama to terminate at Okayama Station via the San'yō Main Line tracks.

 Layout

 The station has two ground level opposed side platforms, connected by a footbridge, located next to the elevated Sanyo Shinkansen tracks.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Takashima Station opened on 14 March 1985.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.